SchmollerLab/Cell_ACDC/README.md

 ### 4) Run the script YeaSTaC_GUI_CellCycleAnalysis.py for performing cell lineage annotation

+#### Navigation and zooming operations:

+- Zoom-in: *shift + scroll* - the amount of zoom is proportional to the speed of scrolling.
+You can adjust the sensitivity by changing the "sensitivity" variable.
+By default it is set to 6.

+- Quick zoom on all cells: *left-click* on any image.
+Double-click on either image to zoom on all cells.

+- Zoom-out to original view: *h or right-click* double-click anywhere outside of images.

+#### Edit Operations:

-- Select labels: *left-click* on any image.
-Double-click on any label's ID to select it (left or right image it doesn't matter).
+- Select labels: *ctrl + left-click* on any image.
+Click on any label's ID to select it (left or right image it doesn't matter).
 Up to two labels can be selected.
 Press "escape" to deselect all labels.

 - Correct bud assignment: *m* key.
 After selecting a mother-bud pair press "m" key.
 If successful the line connecting mother-bud pairs should move to the newly assigned pair for all the relevant frames.

+#### NOTE on Cell Cycle Analysis

+There are two different categories of changes:
+- Annotate division
+- Correct bud assignment

+These two changes imply the following automatic changes:

+1. Propagate a correction of division annotation to future and past frames
+2. Propagate a correction of bud to the correct mother to future and past frames
+3. Make sure that buds which were previously assigned manually corrected mothers get assigned to the right mother

+For 1. and 2. this is done automatically, but 3 is done only when you visit the frame that has problematic buds.
+So if you correct division is fine you can close the GUI and your changes are propagated, but number 3. is performed only when you visit the frame with the problematic bud again.

+I would anyway not feel confident to close the GUI if I modify a previously analysed frame without checking that all the frames after are still fine.